yaninyzwitty/hyperpb-go/DESIGN.md

 ## Type Representation

-All of the types that a particular compiled `Type` depends on live on a giant byte buffer; each `Type` is a pointer to this buffer.
-This buffer also contains a pointer to the descriptor the `Type` was compiled from, to ensure that the GC does not sweep the descriptors while the `Type` is still alive.
+All of the types that a particular compiled `tdp.Type` depends on live on a giant byte buffer, called a `tdp.Library`.
+Each `*tdp.Type` is a pointer to this buffer.
+This buffer also contains a pointer to the descriptor the `tdp.Type` was compiled from, to ensure that the GC does not sweep the descriptors while the `tdp.Type` is still alive.

-Each `Type` points to a `typeHeader` which is followed by at least one `field`.
-The fields are laid out in field index order, and there is a special "stop" value at the end of the field array, so that the parser can walk field by field and wrap around when it gets to the end.
-This is because the parser is written under the assumption that records within a Protobuf message are laid out in field index order (this assumption si true of any message serialized using generated code in virtually any language).
+Each `tdp.Type` is followed by at least one `tdp.Field`.
+The fields are laid out in field index order.
+This is useful for efficiently implementing reflection.

+It also contains a `tdp.TypeParser`, which contains `tdp.FieldParsers`.
-Each field includes an offset to its message type (if it has one).
-This is a signed byte offset to add to the containing `Type` to get a pointer to its message type.
-It also includes a getter and the parsers described above.
+Each includes an pointer to a `tdp.Type` for its message type, if it has one, as well as offset and parsing information.

-Note that the compiled `Type` does NOT contain a `reflect.Type` for the struct that the compiler laid out for it.
-Go reflection is not used for manipulating dynamic message types; instead, we rely on raw loads and stores, and the value allocated from a `Type` does not have a GC shape that contains pointers.
+Note that the compiled `tdp.Type` does NOT contain a `reflect.Type` for the struct that the compiler laid out for it.
+Go reflection is not used for manipulating dynamic message types; instead, we rely on raw loads and stores, and the value allocated from a `tdp.Type` does not have a GC shape that contains pointers.

 This allows us to never perform stores of types which contain pointers, even